Feds widen probe into lottery IT boss who rooted game for profit

 Swedish researchers reveal (fixable) security hole in quantum cryptography

 The energy-time entanglement technology for quantum encryption studied here is based on testing the connection at the same time as the encryption key is created.
 Two photons are sent out at exactly the same time in different directions.
 At both ends of the connection is an interferometer where a small phase shift is added.
-This Read more about Swedish researchers reveal (fixable) security hole in quantum cryptography[…]
+This provides the interference that is used to compare similarities in the data from the two stations.
+If the photon stream is being eavesdropped there will be noise, and this can be revealed using a theorem from quantum mechanics – Bell’s inequality.

 BadWinmail (Flash) Microsoft Outlook Bug Can Give Attackers Control Over PCs